adokuru/IT-Dept-Project-NoticeBoard/README.md

 ## ToDo
 ```
 ### IT-Dept-Project-NoticeBoard
-Employee Table and Foregin key addition to Projects Table to Assign Projects to Employees
+1. Employee Table and Foregin key addition to Projects Table to Assign Projects to Employees
-Auth
+2. Auth
+3. ReactJs Verison

 ```